crahulnaidu/Group-2/README.md

 # Group-2 Project

-This repository contains our work on pose detection, mapping, and simulation using OpenPose and PyBullet.
+This repository contains our work on pose detection,Mapping to 25 key points,join angle conversion

 ## Members
 - Person A – Pose Detection
 - Person B – Mapping
-- Person C – Joint angle calculation
+- Person C – Joint angle conversion

 ## How to Run
 1. Clone the repo